Arizona’s Most Twisted Road is One of the Best Motorcycle Rides

 The most popular overlook is the Blue Vista overlook.

-On a clear you have sweeping views.
+On a clear day you have sweeping views.
+The drive will take you over 9,000 feet above sea level.

 Snow in September is not unusual in this area.
 As we gained elevation, during our last ride here the temperature dropped quickly and we had to drive through a little snow right before Hannagan’s Meadow.

-Hannagan’s Meadow
+Coronado Trail: Hannagan’s Meadow

 Hannagan’s Meadow Lodge is about 20 miles south of Alpine.
 You can stop here to grab a bite to eat if you want.
 Across the street from the lodge is a large meadow.